-Should I Trade In My Car or Sell My Car Privately?
+Trade In vs Sell: Should I Trade In My Car Or Sell It?

 - by: Patrick Peterson

 Are you ready for a new car?
 Is it finally time to part with your old standby; your good, four-wheeled friend, and move on?
 One of the biggest decisions in the car-buying process is what to do with your current car—trade it in or sell privately?

 The answer depends on many factors, including what kind of vehicle you currently own and what shape it’s in, what kind of time you have available, and of course what is best financially.
 Trading in and a private sale both have pros and cons, but whichever way you go, keep one thing in mind: don’t make a snap decision.
 Investigate what you have to work with and potential end results of each option.

 To help plan the best strategy for your particular scenario, let’s look at the good and bad of trading in and private sale.

 The biggest advantage of trading in a car is convenience.
 Really, it couldn’t be much easier.
 Just drive your old car to a dealer, they make an offer on your car, and you can put that money toward the purchase of a new car.
 You don’t even have to deal with any paperwork; the dealer handles that end of things.
 Most dealerships will accept any car in any condition.
 Dents, rust, or stains are of no concern.
 In fact, the car doesn’t even have to run.
 Bring it in with a tow truck; it will all work out.

 Naturally, you won’t see a big return on a car like that, but you’ll be rid of it, and you can focus on picking out something new and shiny.
 Head on in any day you like and in 10 minutes and a few signatures; you’re on your way to the new car lot.